slee98/Pill-Reminder/README.md

 ---

 This project showcases my iOS development skills and demonstrates my ability to create user-friendly and visually appealing applications.
-The app offers a seamless shopping experience with intuitive navigation and a range of features designed to enhance user satisfaction.